l12f3r/CKAstudy/Configuring and Managing Kubernetes Storage and Scheduling/01configuringManagingStorage/01volumesPVsPVCs.md

 ```
 apiVersion: v1
 kind: PersistentVolume                    # where the PV is defined
 metadata:
   name: pv-nfs-data
 spec:
+  persistentVolumeReclaimPolicy: Retain   # where the reclaim policy is defined
   capacity:
     storage: 10Gi                         # where storage capacity is defined
   accessModes:                            # where access modes are defined
     - ReadWriteMany                       # allows other types such as RWO and ROX
   nfs:                                    # PV type definition and specifications
     server: 172.16.94.5                   # IP of a storage server on the network
     path: "/export/volumes/pod"           # export on the NFS server to mount locally
 ```

 #### Types